 The broom is associated with Water and is sacred to both the God and Goddess.

 Book Of Shadows

 The Book of Shadows is a book that contains a witch’s rituals, spells, runes, dreams, recipes, etc. Within covens, the original Book is copied by hand by the initiates.
-A solitary may also keep a Book, recording within spells, etc. The Book is normally a secret book.
+A solitary witch usually keeps a book or grimoire, recording spells, useful information etc. The Book is normally a secret book.

-Today, in this wonderful world of computers and the internet, many witches are keeping their Books on their computers.
-Just keep in mind that if you keep your Book on computer to back up the data on disk / cd!
+Many witches keep their Books on their computers too.
+Just keep in mind that if you keep your Book on computer to back up the data!